“We are the lucky ones”

 Finding the positive intention

 Of course, anyone whose treatment for cancer is successful is lucky, but I don’t think that is what the letter writer meant.
 He meant that we are lucky to experience cancer – regardless of the outcome.
 This may seem like a shocking idea.
 Or even a crazy one.
-But it’s actually similar to one of the beliefs of excellence in Sue Knight’s book: “behind every behavior there is a positive intention”.
+But it’s actually similar to one of the beliefs of excellence in Sue Knight’s book NLP At Work: “behind every behavior there is a positive intention”.
 We can choose to believe that even cancer has a positive intention towards us.

 For someone undergoing treatment, this “crazy” idea can be a very empowering belief.
 It is also a very general statement, open to broad interpretation.
 It allows us to negotiate our own path through the experience, and find our own meaning.